What’s a “closed” rope system?

 Comments . . .

 Some people object to tying knots in the rappel strands, saying they “don't want the knot to get stuck”.
 I’ve never understood this.
-Unless you have some very unusual deep rope eating cracks right below you, the first person down should easily be able to pull the knot out of whatever crack it might be in, and toss it on down the cliff.
-A basic rule of rappelling is to never descend past any rope that is hung up; the job of the first person down is to de-cluster any problems and toss the rope down and cleanly.
+Unless you have some very unusually deep rope-eating cracks right below you, the first person down should easily be able to stop, pull the knot out of whatever crack it might be in, and toss it on down the cliff.
+A key rule of rappelling is to never go below any rope that’s stuck.
+The first person down should fix any issues and lower the rope properly.

 If it's a crazy windy day and you're worried about getting your knotted rope stuck in some far-off rock crevice, you have some options.
 You can lower your partner with both ends of the rope, or the first person can saddlebag the rope.